thien94/orb_slam3_ros/README.md

 On a freshly installed Ubuntu 20.04.4 LTS with desktop image, OpenCV 4.2.0 is already included.
 If a newer version is required (>= 3.0), follow [installation instruction](https://docs.opencv.org/4.x/d0/d3d/tutorial_general_install.html) and change the corresponding OpenCV version in `CMakeLists.txt`

 ### (Optional) `hector-trajectory-server`
-Install `hector-trajectory-server` to visualize the trajectory path
+Install `hector-trajectory-server` to visualize the real-time trajectory of the camera/imu.
+Note that this real-time trajectory might not be the same as the keyframes' trajectory.
 ```
 sudo apt install ros-[DISTRO]-hector-trajectory-server
 ```